dimasmds/instances-container/README.md

 ### container.destroyInstance(key)
 Every registered class that has been accessed will create an instance in `container.instances[key].INSTANCE`.
-The `container.deleteInstance(key)` is used to delete the instance of the registered class to free up some memory.
+The `container.destroyInstance(key)` is used to delete the instance of the registered class to free up some memory.

 Example: